Skip to content

 Input Alias = string

-If two properties have identical names, one will be given this prefix to differentiate them.
-More than two identically named properties will result in an error.
+If two input elements have identical names, one will be given this prefix to differentiate them.
+More than two identically named elements will result in an error.
 The default is i, and this does not need changing in the vast majority of use cases.

 Array Prefix = string